acbarbeta/Extends-Insights/readme.md

 3. **Running the Application:**
    - Run the application from the `ExtendsInsightsApplication` main class.

+4. **Using the Application:**
+   - Install and open Postman on your machine.
+   - In your workspace, select the menu in the upper-right corner and go to File > Import.
+   - Select the `postman` file contained in the `data` folder
+   - Import the collection
+   - You should then see all the queries available in our application.

 ## 📚 Concepts learned
+- Spring Boot Framework
+- REST routes implementation with Spring Web
+- DataBase manipulation
+- Queries implementation (parameters, body, requests)
+- Authentication implementation with Spring Security

 ## 📁 Entities